Postdoctoral Training Policy

-Appointees receive the same paid holidays as OHSU or, if applicable, OSU faculty employees.
-In addition, Appointees may take up to 10 paid vacation days per appointment year (start date to end date).
+Appointees at OHSU receive the same paid holidays as faculty employees.
+In addition, appointees may take up to 2 weeks of paid vacation days per appointment year (start date to end date).
 Scheduling of vacation days must be approved by the Faculty Mentor.
-Appointees and Mentors are expected to be both reasonable and flexible in making decisions about the student's commitment of time to laboratory work as well as other training-related activities when scheduling vacations.
+Appointees and Mentors are expected to be both reasonable and flexible in making decisions about the fellow's commitment of time to laboratory work as well as other training-related activities when scheduling vacations.
 The time period between academic terms is considered to be active part of the training period.
 Unused vacation days may be carried over from one appointment period to the next.
 However, Appointees will not receive payment for unused vacation days when their appointments end.

 Appointees may take up to 12 days of paid sick leave per appointment year.
 Sick leave accrues at the rate of 1 sick day per month.
 Additional sick leave is without pay.
 Whenever the number of days of sick leave in an appointment year exceeds 12, the Appointee must provide written notification to the Mentor and Training Program Coordinator (and Training Grant Director if applicable) and consideration must be given to whether the Appointee is able to maintain his/her training responsibilities.
 If it appears that continued leave will interfere with satisfactory completion of the training program, the Appointee may be terminated from the program.
 A period of terminal leave is not permitted, and payment will not be made for sick leave that is not taken.

 Postdoctoral Appointees may take pregnancy, parental or family leave as these terms are defined by the OHSU Administrative Policy Manual.
 Up to 12 days of such leave may be taken each academic year as paid sick days in accord with the sick leave policy described above.
 Any additional leave is without pay, unless allowed by the granting agency or funding source.
 Postdoctoral appointees are entitled to take up to 12 consecutive calendar weeks of pregnancy, parental, or family leave per academic year.
-Individuals intending to take such leave must provide advance written notice of their intent to the Mentor and Training Program Coordinator (and Training Grant Director if applicable).
+Individuals intending to take such leave must provide advance written notice of their intent to the Mentor, Training Program Coordinator, and Training Grant Director.
 Extended leave for Trainees is subject to final approval by the granting agency.
-Postdoctoral Appointees who return from pregnancy, parental, or family leave within 12 weeks will be reinstated at the same stipend level in effect when the leave began.
+Postdoctoral Appointees who return from pregnancy, parental,or family leave within 12 weeks will be reinstated at the same stipend level in effect when the leave began.

 I.6.
 Travel and Research Expenses

 Postdoctoral appointees are allowed up to $1,000 in travel funds to attend research-related conferences or events.
-There are no funds for study costs.
+It is expected that the meeting is relevant to the fellow's T32 research work and not simply to some trainee's research prior to the T32.
 Courses and workshops are allowable expenses if applicable to all T32 awardees.
-It is expected that some additional funding will be provided annually from both the individual and/or the mentor’s research funds.
+It is expected that some additional funding will be provided annually from both the individual and/or the mentor's research funds.
 The department and training programs do not provide funds for moving expenses.

 The NIH Public Access Policy ensures that the public has access to published results of NIH funded research.
 It requires scientists to submit final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive PubMed Central upon acceptance for publication.
 To help advance science and improve human health, the Policy requires that these papers are accessible to the public on PubMed Central no later than 12 months after publication.
-For detailed instructions on how to comply with this policy, please refer to the NIH website: http://publicaccess.nih.gov/.
-Andy Fish, the administrative coordinator for the T32, may have additional information about which journals automatically transfer to PubMed Central and which journals do not, thereby putting the onus on you to upload the unformatted word processor or pdf file (not the copy edited or proof) of the accepted article yourself to PubMed Central.
+For detailed instructions on how to comply with this policy,please refer to the NIH website: http://publicaccess.nih.gov/.

 III.
 Trainee Citizenship

-At the time of appointment to the training program, individuals selected for research training supported by NRSA institutional training grants must be citizens or non-citizen nationals of the United States, or must have been lawfully admitted to the United States for permanent residence, i.e., in possession of a currently valid Alien Registration Receipt Card I-551, or some other legal verification of legal admission as a permanent resident.
-Non-citizen nationals are generally persons born in outlying possessions of the United States (e.g., American Samoa and Swains Island).
+At the time of appointment to the training program,individuals selected for research training supported by NRSA institutional training grants must be citizens or non-citizen nationals of the United States,or must have been lawfully admitted to the United States for permanent residence, i.e., in possession of a currently valid Alien Registration Receipt Card I-551, or some other legal verification of legal admission as a permanent resident.
+Non-citizen nationals are generally persons born in outlying possessions of the United States (e.g., American Samoa).
 Individuals on temporary or student visas are not eligible for Kirschstein-NRSA support.
 In addition, trainees must be able to commit full-time effort in the program at the time of appointment.

 IV.
 Required Training

-Human subject researchers are expected to enroll in the Human Investigations Program (HIP).
+Human subject researchers based at OHSU are expected to enroll in the Human Investigations Program (HIP).
 For Fall term, applications must be submitted by July 16th (this date may vary slightly year to year) and applicants will be notified of admission decisions by mid-August:

-All postdocs are also required to take the “Practice and Ethics of Science” course (CONJ 650) and the “Neurobiology of Disease” (NOD) course.
-All trainees are required to take the 1 credit “Issues in Behavioral Neuroscience” seminar BEHN607 whenever the topic is “Complementary medicine therapies: overview and placebo effects” (currently less than 1 term per year).
+All postdocs based at OHSU are also required to take the"Practice and Ethics of Science" course (CONJ 650) and the "Neurobiology of Disease" (NOD) course.
+Postdocs based at OSU are required to take the Responsible Conduct of Research Course comparable to CONJ 650 or CONJ607.